BrightspaceUI/core/components/tooltip/README.md

 </d2l-tooltip-help>
 ```
 <!-- docs: start hidden content -->
-TODO: Look more into this bug and fix it
+TODO: Look more into this bug and eventually fix it
 <!-- docs: end hidden content -->
 Note: there is a known defect with tooltips where they are sometimes rendered offset by some amount unexpectedly, the first time that they are shown.